 One of the greatest strengths of this book is that it smashes the fallacy of being frugal.
 We tend to associate being frugal with couponing or never leaving the house to save money.
 This book challenges you to self reflect on your spending and what things actually cause you joy.
 His takeaway?
 You should spend money on things that make you happy.
 After all, what’s the point of improving your finances if you can’t enjoy your life?

 This book is so damn motivating I bought not one, but two houses within a year of reading it.
 One of my favorite takeaways is that you should buy assets to fund your lifestyle.
 Want that new Tesla?
 Then buy an asset like a rental property that will make the car payments for you.
-If you’re ready to change your mindset this book is the one to read.

 The Millionaire Next Door By Thomas J Stanley and William D. Danko